1Happ-cyber/Gaze-GZ/README.md

 - multi-scale gaze zone classification at scales `4/9/16/25`
 - triplet loss on shared embeddings

 This is a compact engineering reproduction, not a claim of exact benchmark parity with the paper.
 The original paper uses large real datasets such as ETH-XGaze, Gaze360, MPIIGaze, and EyeDiap.
-In this folder, a toy train/test dataset generator is included so the full pipeline can run locally.
+In this folder, a small train/test dataset generator is included so the full pipeline can run locally.

 ## Folder layout

-- `configs/minimal.yaml`: default config
+- `configs/mpiigaze_mpiigaze.yaml`: default config
 - `src/gaze_gz/`: model, losses, dataset, zone labeling, training helpers
-- `scripts/create_toy_dataset.py`: creates a tiny train/test dataset
 - `train.py`: training entrypoint
 - `evaluate.py`: evaluation entrypoint